FullLifeGames/BattleHelper/README.md

 ## Feedback

 As previously said, any feedback or bug report is welcomed in the [Issues](https://github.com/FullLifeGames/BattleHelper/issues) tab.
-Currently the UI for the Calc Api window is something I want to work on, so any comments on that would be appreciated.